Kate Walsh Reveals She Was Diagnosed With a Brain Tumor in 2015

 The actress continues, "Then when I was driving, I started swerving into the right lane.
 The exhaustion got to the point where I could drink five cups of coffee, and still not feel awake or clear.
 And then around April, I started having more cognitive difficulties.
 It felt like aphasia, but it wasn't just not being able to find words; I would lose my train of thought, I wasn't able to finish sentences, and that was when I got really alarmed."

-In June, Walsh went to get an MRI, where she received the diagnosis.
+In June, Walsh went to get a MRI, where she received the diagnosis.

 "The words 'brain tumor' were never in my zeitgeist," Walsh says.
 "I went in for the MRI, and you know it's serious when they don't even wait, they're like 'hey, the radiologist wants to see you.'
 And she starts to say 'well, it looks like you have a very sizable brain tumor', and I just left my body.
 My assistant had driven me there, and I had to go get her so that she could take notes, because I was gone.
 It was never anything I would have imagined."